alleyinteractive/deploy/README.md

-# deploy-vip
+# deploy
-A standard set of scripts to aid automated deployments to VIP
+A standard set of scripts to aid automated deployments.
+See [the infosphere](https://infosphere.alley.co/production/standards/deployment.html).